Blue Collar Conservatives Recommitting to an America That Works

 Don't be surprised, though, when you see that this is much more than a book about middle income jobs.
 Senator Santorum eloquently explains how family is our first economy, and "family makes us stronger."

-Blue Collar Conservatives is the game plan I've been waiting to see.
+He details why the social programs of today are harming, not helping, struggl Blue Collar Conservatives is the game plan I've been waiting to see.
 The Republican party would do well to read Senator Santorum's simple yet promising ideas to save our country, one blue collar conservative at a time.

 Don't be surprised, though, when you see that this is much more than a book about middle income jobs.
 Senator Santorum eloquently explains how family is our first economy, and "family makes us stronger."